 We tried the ‘Fermented red wheat, mushrooms, pine needles, juniper’ and the ‘Farmer’s chicken, parsnip, apple, mustard’ main dishes, topped off with ‘Grilled plums, blue cheese, hazelnuts‘ for dessert.
 Don’t get scared because of the unusual ingredients as it tastes amazing without it appearing like the chef tried too hard.
 Besides the food, we need to mention the interior of this place.
 Downstairs you can find an organic bakery and open kitchen, where the magic happens.
 Upstairs a very simplistic, almost Scandinavian design is present.
 Certainly Instagram worthy.

 Eska, Pernerova 49, Prague 8-Karlín, Czechia | Website

 Clear Head | Vegetarian restaurant with unique setting

 While the design at Eska is more sophisticated, the vegetarian restaurant Clear Head is very creative.
 We were lucky enough to get a table in the ‘universal room’ because every room in the restaurant has a different theme.
-Therefore, we were able to enjoy our food under a sky of stars.
+Therefore, we were able to enjoy our food under a starry sky.
 No, this restaurant isn’t located outside but the ceiling in this room is covered in spotlights.

-Nevertheless, it wasn’t just the interior that surprised us straightaway but the food even more so.
-Here you can order almost every popular dish as a vegetarian version from tacos to gyros and even burgers.
+Nevertheless, it wasn’t just the interior that surprised us but the food even more so.
+Here you can order almost every popular dish in a vegetarian version, from tacos to gyros and even burgers.
 The vegan cheesecake was probably our favourite.
-We would become vegetarians straightaway if we would live close to this place.
+We would become vegetarians straightaway if it were for this place.

 Clear Head, Boršov 280, Prague 1-Old Town, Czechia | Website